MicrosoftDocs/power-platform/power-platform/admin/manage-principalobjectaccess-storage.md

 ### Share reassigned records with original owner

 When this setting is set to **Yes**, then record would be created in the POA table whenever a user assigns a record to another user or team.
-The original owner is automatically added as **Share**-to.
+The original owner is automatically added as **Share** to.

 :::image type="content" source="media/manage-principalobjectaccess-storage.png" alt-text="Manage PrincipalObjectAccess storage.":::